Civil Engineering

 CE 557.
 Advanced Steel Design.
 3 Credits.

-Design and analysis of simple structural connections including both moment and shear connections; design and analysis of eccentric structural connections, plate girders, and composite structures; design and analysis for seismic loads; ASD and LRFD design.
+This course covers the design and analysis of simple structural connections, including moment and shear connections, eccentric structural connections, plate girders, and composite structures.
+It also includes the design and analysis of seismic loads, emphasizing both Allowable Stress Design (ASD) and Load Resistance Factor Design (LRFD).
+CE 557 cannot be taken after completing CE 457.
 Prerequisite: Background/knowledge of steel design; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
-F.
+S.

 CE 558.
 Theory of Plasticity.
 3 Credits.

-Rigorous study of classical theory of plasticity.
-Classical continuum mechanics concepts of stress and strain and elastic behavior discussed.
-Progressing into plastic behavior in materials, mathematical formulation of elasto-plastic constitutive relationship, practical engineering limit analysis, and application of plasticity theories in analysis using computer programs.
+This course rigorously explores classical plasticity theory, encompassing key concepts in continuum mechanics such as stress, strain, and elastic behavior.
+It progresses to studying plastic behavior in materials, the mathematical formulation of elastoplastic constitutive models, and practical engineering applications, including limit analysis.
+Students will also apply plasticity theories in computational analysis using specialized software.
+CE 558 cannot be taken after completing CE 458.
 Prerequisite: Background/knowledge of steel design; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
-S.
+F.

 CE 559.
 Plate and Slab Structures.
 3 Credits.